2019-20 Community School Grant Program

 Grant Award and Support

 Each successful applicant partnership will receive $75,000 in planning grant funds for the 2019-20 school year.
-Awards must be used to establish a community school and may support staff, supplies and/or other project needs outlined and approved by the UCF Center for Community Schools.
+Awards must be used to establish a Community Partnership School and may support staff, supplies and/or other project needs outlined and approved by the UCF Center for Community Schools.
 Funding requires a 25% match.
 The coordinating nonprofit organization will be the fiscal agent of the award.

-In addition to funding, community schools will receive ongoing training and technical assistance for planning, implementation and evaluation from the UCF Center for Community Schools.
+In addition to funding, Community Partnership Schools will receive ongoing training and technical assistance for planning, implementation and evaluation from the UCF Center for Community Schools.

 Questions should be directed to Melanie.Rodriguez2@ucf.edu.